 - 1. PPE co-ordinator asks all students to suggest at least two community pharmacies of their choice with the name and qualification of the pharmacists working in these pharmacies. - 2.
 The coordinator collects all the students before PPE and gives them the Log Book. - 3.
-PPE coordinator explains the objectives of PPE001 and student's responsibility during PPE and also provide information to each student about the selected preceptor.

-- 4. Each student receives a letter signed by PPE001 coordinator and the Dean for the preceptor which has the starting date and completion date of PPE. - 5.
+PPE coordinator explains the objectives of PPE001 and student's responsibility during PPE and also provide information to each student about the selected preceptor. - 4.
+Each student receives a letter signed by PPE001 coordinator and the Dean for the preceptor which has the starting date and completion date of PPE. - 5.
 After completion of PPE001 the Coordinator receives Preceptor's reports and Evaluation sheets and send them to Evaluation and Examination Unit.

-Evaluation of students receiving PPE 001 Total marks for evaluation of PPE001 are 100, which are distributed as:
+Evaluation of students receiving PPE 001

+Total marks for evaluation of PPE001 are 100, which are distributed as:

 S.N.
 Particulars Marks Allotted

-1. Practical Performance () 35
+1. Practical Performance () 50

-2. Patient Communication & Counseling 5
+2. Log book submission 20

 3. Attitude 5

 4. Attendance 5

-Total 50
+5. Oral exam 20

+the student should achieve at least 70% marks to be considered mandatory n PPE001 100